Grace Hauhnar

-Grace Lalrampari Hauhnar (born 20 February 2001) is an Indian footballer who plays as a midfielder for Odisha FC and the India women's national team.
+Grace Lalrampari Hauhnar (born 20 February 2001) is an Indian professional footballer who plays as a midfielder for the Indian Women's League club Sethu and the India women's national team.

 Club career

-Hauhnar plays for Gokulam Kerala in India.
+Hauhnar played for Gokulam Kerala in India.
 She was part of the Mizoram state team which reached the semi-finals of the Senior Women's National Football Championship for the first time in the 2021–22 edition.

 International career

 Hauhnar represented the India U20 team at the 2019 AFC U-19 Women's Championship qualification and scored against Thailand.
 She was called up for the national team for the friendly matches against Vietnam and the 2019 South Asian Games in 2019.
+Hauhnar made her national team debut at the 2019 Turkish Women's Cup against Turkmenistan.
+She also played at the 2019 COTIF Women's Cup against Mauritania.